marian-nmt/marian-dev/doc/layer.md

 Typically, nodes are organised in layers in a deep neural network.
 Layers can be regarded as the highest-level building blocks in neural networks, which perform different kinds of transformations on their inputs.
-In Marian, a layer wraps a group of nodes, which performs a specific mathmatical manipulation.
+In Marian, a layer wraps a group of nodes, which performs a specific mathematical manipulation.
 Layers can offer a shortcut for creating a complex model.
 Take `mlp::dense` layer for example.
 The `mlp::dense` layer represents a fully connected layer,